 SET GLOBAL keycache1.key_buffer_size=0;

-Note that you cannot destroy the default key cache.
-Any attempt to do this will be ignored:
+You cannot destroy the default key cache.
+Any attempt to do this is ignored:

 SET GLOBAL key_buffer_size = 0;mysql>